atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/comparing-to-historical-averages.md

 title: Comparing to Historical Averages
 meta_title: Compare Data to Historical Statistics
 description: Historical Averages can be misleading because they hide trends in the data.
-Learn how to identify when a historical statistic is being used correctly
+Learn to identify misleading historical statistics.
 number: 6
 authors: []
 reviewers: []